rsyncOSX/mydocsy/content/en/docs/_index.md

 menu: { main: { weight: 20 } }
 ---

+**Note**: I have utilized the new AI-based writing tools in macOS 15.2 for proofreading all text within this documentation.
+Even if it is excelent tools, especially if your toung language is not English, there may be some weird translations within the text.
+Please let me know if you find text which dows not make sence.

 *RsyncUI* is a macOS application developed using Swift and SwiftUI, designed for macOS Sonoma and subsequent versions.
 It leverages the command-line tool rsync for file synchronization.
 Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.